 For an enhanced impact, the activities undertaken in the area of public administration reform, justice reforms and anti-corruption were adequately synchronised with key measures executed by the SEE 2020 Strategy's dimension coordinators (ReSPA and RAI).
-The RCC's programming cycle ensured the to the national efforts.
+The RCC's programming cycle ensured the actions were demand driven and complementary to the national efforts.
 The work carried out in the field of justice was oriented towards directly coordinating the efforts at regional level in order to build mutual trust and improve cross-border cooperation.